Spanish Trainees

 A Spanish Trainee was the beneficiary from a Spanish fellowship program that gave young professionals from Spain the opportunity to do a traineeship in one of the European Space Agency's (ESA) establishments, in fields related to space science and engineering.
 It is an initiative to bring state-of-the-art knowledge to the Spanish aerospace industry.

-The program objective was to train Spanish graduates at ESA in order to create professionals in the space industry, therefore reinforcing the technological know-how in this field.
+The program objective was to train Spanish graduates at the ESA in order to create professionals in the space industry, therefore reinforcing the technological know-how in this field.